NVRC: Neural Video Representation Compression: Experiment

 \subsection{Experiment Configuration}

-\textbf{Evaluation database.} To evaluate the performance of the proposed NVRC framework, we conducted experiments on the UVG \cite{mercat2020uvg} dataset, which contain seven video sequences content with a $1920 \times 1080$ resolution and 300/600 frames.
-Results with additional datasets will be provided in the later version of the paper.
+\textbf{Evaluation database.} To evaluate the performance of the proposed NVRC framework, we conducted experiments on the UVG \cite{mercat2020uvg} and MCL-JCV \cite{wang2016mcl} dataset.
+The UVG dataset includes 7 video sequences with 300/600 frames, while the MCL-JCV dataset consists of 30 video clips with 120-150 frames.
+All sequences are compressed at their original resolution in this experiment.
+We also provide the result of JVET-CTC dataset Class B \cite{boyce2018jvet} in the \textit{Appendix}.

 \textbf{Implementation details.} NVRC is a new framework focusing on INR model compression, which can be integrated with any typical INR-based models.
 To test its effectiveness, we employed one of the latest INR network architectures, HiNeRV \cite{kwan2023hinerv}, and integrated it into our NVRC framework.
 This INR model has been reported to provide competitive performance compared to many standard and end-to-end codecs for the video compression task.
-Minor adjustments have been made on top of HiNeRV in terms of the network structure and the training configuration (see \textit{Supplementary} for details) - rate points are now obtained by both turning the scale of the neural representation and the $\lambda$ value.
-The model is trained with 360 epochs in the first stage, and 30 epochs in the second stage.
+Minor adjustments have been made on top of HiNeRV in terms of the network structure and the training configuration (see \textit{Appendix} for details) - rate points are now obtained by both turning the scale of the neural representation and the $\lambda$ value.
+The model is trained for 360 or 720 epochs in the first stage and 30 or 60 epochs in the second stage, depending on the UVG \cite{mercat2020uvg} and MCL-JCV \cite{wang2016mcl} datasets, due to the differing lengths of the sequences.